 Your diet plays an important role in how energised you feel, and your tendency to crave sweet treats.
-The answer: good carbs.
-The sustaining power of healthy low GI carbs means increased vitality, helping you to avoid that arvo slump.
+The answer: good carbohydrates.
+The sustaining power of healthy low Gi carbohydrates means increased vitality, helping you to avoid that arvo slump.

-What are great low GI carb options for breakfast to keep you going all day?
+What are great low Gi carbohydrate options for breakfast to keep you going all day?

 Toast: Go for dense wholegrain bread, authentic sourdough or breads that carry the GI Symbol and say goodbye to soft/airy breads, crumpets, Turkish bread and focaccia.
 Top with good sources of protein or healthy fats – think baked beans, eggs, smoked salmon, avocado.